saligrama/blog/content/post/migrating-personal-infra.md

 The main limitation I experienced was that Cloudflare doesn't natively support mounting a Pages project as a subdirectory of another, though Proxyflare works nicely here.

 I'm tentatively happy with how this is all running now, and it'll be interesting to see what more benefits I can get out of centralizing on Cloudflare infrastructure in the near future.

-My next task will likely be to migrate CatShare to something more serverless, as managing and maintaining a full VM and `docker-compose` with a `systemd` service and certificate renewals gets tedious.
-Fly.io seems potentially promising here, though I'd want to look for a free solution given how little traffic that site gets.